josehu07/madkv/README.md

 </details>

 Assume all keys and values are ASCII alphanumeric, case-sensitive strings.
 All keywords are also case-sensitive.
+All spaces are regular spaces and the number of them does not matter.

 ---